 NOTE 1a: In case SN includes the indication of full RRC configuration in SgNB Modification Required message to MN e.g. comprehension failure upon intra-CU inter-DU change, MN performs release and add of the NR SCG part of the configuration but does not release SN terminated radio bearers towards the UE.

+NOTE 1b: In case that either CHO or any conditional reconfiguration is prepared, and if a prepared SN initiated intra-SN CPC procedure or reconfiguration with sync of the SCG using SRB3 is executed, the SN shall notify to the MN via the SgNB Modification Required message.
+The SgNB Modification Required message may include the new SCG configuration that has been applied in the UE.
+The MN considers that a conditional reconfiguration, if any configured in the UE, has been released due to the execution of the (conditional) SCG reconfiguration.

 2/3.
 The MN initiated SN Modification procedure may be triggered by the SN Modification Required message (e.g. to provide information such as data forwarding addresses, new SN security key, measurement gap, etc...)